Keaton-Brewster/PowerPagesToolKit/README.md

 // Appends child elements to the label associated with the HTML element. appendToLabel(...elements: HTMLElement[])

-// Adds a click event listener to the associated HTML element. addClickListener(eventHandler: () => void)
+// Create an event listener on the target element.
+Provide access to 'this'

-// Adds a change event listener to the associated HTML element. addChangeListener(eventHandler: () => void)
+// in the event handler function on(eventType: string, eventHandler: (this: DOMNodeReference) => void)

 // Unchecks both yes and no radio buttons if they exist. uncheckRadios()